jamesmbaazam/mppr/README.md

 ## Contents

-- `/tutorials/`: Tutorials on the essentials of R for infectious disease modelling
+- [/tutorials/](https://github.com/jamesmbaazam/mppr/tree/main/tutorials): Tutorials on the essentials of R for infectious disease modelling
-- `/slides/`: Various slides providing the background for discussions during various sessions at the in-person course
+- [/slides/](https://github.com/jamesmbaazam/mppr/tree/main/slides): Links to various slides providing the background for discussions during various sessions at the in-person course
+- [/student_presentations/](https://github.com/jamesmbaazam/mppr/tree/main/student_presentations): Links to the final presentations by the participants.
-- `/assignments/`: The assignment briefs, data, and resources needed to execute the assignments
+- [/assignments/](https://github.com/jamesmbaazam/mppr/tree/main/assignments): The assignment briefs, data, and resources needed to execute the assignments

 ## Credits